 At Perth Chiro Centre we use GRASTON TECHNIQUE to treat plantar fasciitis.
-This technique causes a controlled inflammatory response and breaks down the adhesions and scar tissue that causes the plantar fascia to cramp and not be able to stretch.
-GRASTON TECHNIQUE increases blood flow to the area and triggers the bodies normal healing process of breaking down the scar tissue and repairing the fascia.
-GRASTON TECHNIQUE is outstanding at treating plantar fasciitis because of its approach to treating scar tissue on the foot.
+This technique causes a controlled inflammatory response and breaks down the adhesions and scar tissue that causes the plantar fascia to cramp and unable to stretch.
+GRASTON TECHNIQUE increases blood flow to the area and triggers the body’s normal healing process of breaking down the scar tissue and repairing the fascia.
+GRASTON TECHNIQUE is outstanding in treating plantar fasciitis because of its effective approach in treating scar tissue on the foot area.

-If you suffer from plantar fasciitis, call Perth Chiro Centre today on 9342 1211 or Book Online Now and start on your road to recovery.
+If you suffer from plantar fasciitis, call Perth Chiro Centre today at 9342 1211 or Book Online and start your road to recovery.